Rhaqim/cascade/README.md

 - `--method` - The method to use for the tests
 - `--data` - The data to use for the tests

+## commands

+- `--init` - Initialise the CLI with the provided node URL
+- `--test` - Run the tests with the provided parameters
+- `--test-all` - Run all tests with the provided parameters

 ## Example

 ### Run Test with default parameters